 "A British man wins Wimbledon."
 This sentence, waited for 77 years, was finally spoken on the seventh day of the seventh month when Andy Murray became the first British champion at Wimbledon since Fred Perry in 1936.

 One year after his defeat to Roger Federer in his initial Wimbledon final, Murray returned to the All-England Club's final stage in 2013, determined to triumph over Novak Djokovic.
 It marked the fourth Grand Slam final encounter between the pair, born just a week apart in May 1987, with Djokovic having won two of the previous three.
-However, the world No. 1 found himself unable to thwart Murray's destiny.
+However, the world No. 1 found himself unable to deny Murray's destiny.

 Want to write your own tennis history?
 Book now and play tennis at Oriam Indoor Tennis Centre.
 Whether you already fancy yourself as the next Andy Murray or are stepping onto a tennis court for the first time, make Oriam your destination for tennis.